 In the summer, event maximum rainfall intensity was the highest, and time to peak flow rate and RR were significantly lower than the other seasons (Figure 1).
 Event TP and SRP FWMC in TD were not significantly different between the four seasons, however SRP loads were significantly higher in the winter (Figure 1).
 King et al. [56] found that while TD SRP FWMC were lowest in the winter, SRP loads were significantly higher than summer and fall values.
 The winter represents a period when legacy P acts as homogeneous P source during events and thus P is more transport limited [36].
 SRP FWMC may be lower in winter because it’s the longest time since P application, thus, legacy P is the main contributing source of P to TD [36].
 However, since P-mineral soil binding energies decrease due to wetter soils in winter, SRP loading may be higher [31].

 Figure 1: Boxplots of TD discharge and rainfall metrics for four hydrologic seasons (Fall: Oct-Dec, Winter: Jan-Mar, Spring: Apr-June, Summer: July-Sep).
 Letters denote significant differences between seasons.
+Jitter is used for plotting only and does not correspond to dates.

 The mean event TD RR was 44%; AHS and DCN had mean RR of 55% and 54% respectively, while DCS had a mean of 26% (Table S2).
 There were 5 events where RR were greater than one, all of which corresponded to fall rain-on-snow events.
 Mean RR at DCN during the NG season of the 2020 WY was 94% (Table 2), suggesting that shallow ground water was significantly augmenting event flows at this site during this period.
 At the field scale with extremely fine textured clay soils, relatively short response times to rainfall and flashy hydrographs are usually attributed to PFP [13], [21].
 During the NG season soils stay wetter for longer and may be closer to field capacity.
 Thus, clay soils would be expected to swell and the PFP network would decrease [57].
 However, rapid TD response to rainfall occurred throughout this study and over a large range of AMC.
 This suggests that PFP were highly active regardless of AMC, which agrees with others who have found that PFP activity persists during the non-growing season in fine textured soils [16], [20], [58].
 PFP transport to TD in this study could also be a function of the recent TD installations (2016 at AHS and 2018 at DC).
 Tiles backfilled incorrectly or backfilled during a drought period when soils are dry and blocky may result in large PFP that exist directly over TD laterals, which may not diminish until years of freeze-thaw cycles help settle the backfill material [59].